-The environmental and socio-economic effects associated with the construction and operation of the EOG Pipeline Project (i.e., pipelines and temporary facilities for construction) are not unlike those routinely encountered during pipeline and associated facility construction in an agricultural setting.
+The environmental and socio-economic effects associated with the construction and operation of the Project (i.e., pipelines and temporary facilities for construction) are not unlike those routinely encountered during pipeline construction in an agricultural setting.

-Numerous potential environmental and socio-economic effects associated with the EOG Pipeline Project were identified through: consultation with the provincial government representatives, other stakeholders and the general public; review of existing literature; field studies; and the professional judgment of the assessment team.
+Numerous potential environmental and socio-economic effects associated with the Project were identified through: consultation with the provincial government representatives, other stakeholders and the general public; review of existing literature; field studies; and the professional judgment of the assessment team.
 These potential effects were related to biophysical and socio-economic elements including: